Govt Nod for Many Projects may Trigger Supply Glut, Fear Builders

 According to industry sources, the approvals would start gathering momentum after the new development control rules are detailed.
 This could happen as early as the first week of January, before the announcement of the Brihanmumbai Municipal Corporation elections in 2012 as the authorities might want to beat the implementation of the election code of conduct.
 This code restricts governments to announce any public policy after election dates are made public.

 Since the Prithviraj Chavan government came into power in November 2010, developers in Mumbai have found it hard to get project approvals.
-The Adarsh scam that broke in the city in 2010 has also had a bearing on the
+The Adarsh scam that broke in the city in 2010 has also had a bearing on the minds of bureaucrats and politicians, many of whom have slowed down decision making.

 Poor sales have led to a 40-month inventory backlog in the city.